AndrinPelican/ugd/developmend_readme.md

 * internally build up a dictionary, of info variables (on mixing)

-* two matrices for calculating the statistic
+* two matrices for calculating the statistic (in order to get the weighted statistic)

     * the all one matrix minus the identity matrix
     * the matrix with the weights in the paper used